 Do you have shoulder pain?
 By some estimates, 67% of people in the USA will experience shoulder pain or discomfort over their lives.
 Read on to learn what causes shoulder pain, and learn some exercises and yoga stretches which you can do at home to relieve your shoulder pain.

-In our new monthly Samadhi Anatomy with Greg Walsh article we are going to dive into the anatomy and physiology of your body, discuss where how and why pain occurs, and we will look at how to execute poses which can ease your pain and discomfort through yoga.
+In our regular Samadhi Anatomy with Greg Walsh article we are going to dive into the anatomy and physiology of your body, discuss where how and why pain occurs, and we will look at how to execute poses which can ease your pain and discomfort through yoga.

 Episode 1: Rotator cuff injuries, and how yoga can help